marcelauliano/Nord_teaching/kmerAnalysis.md

 ls -ltrh <path_here>
 ```

 Do you files and folders listed?
 If you do, then copy the mApoSyl1.60.HiFi.fasta file to the `kmers` directory you have created and move back to the `kmers` directory.
+The file mApoSyl1.60.HiFi.fasta is inside a subfolder called 'data'.
 Like this:

 ```
 cp mApoSyl1_data/mApoSyl1.60.HiFi.fasta <Path_to_your_folder>/a_sylvaticus/kmers/